How we calculate your client's variable interest rate at the end of their product offer period

 What you also need to know

-How do we calculate your client’s Loan to Value (LTV)?
+How do we calculate your client’s loan to value?

 We regularly review the UK House Price Index (UK HPI) which measures changes in the value of residential properties.
-We will use the latest valuation information we have to assess what your client’s approximate LTV is when we undertake our annual review of your client’s variable interest rate.
-If your client has made any improvements to their home, these may not be reflected in the LTV we use.
-If this is the case or your client believes the valuation is inaccurate, we can revalue their property, however there will be a fee for carrying this out.
+We’ll use the latest valuation information we have to assess what your client’s approximate LTV is during our annual review of your client’s variable interest rate.
+If your client has made any improvements to their home, these might not be reflected in the LTV we use.
+If this is the case, or your client believes the valuation is inaccurate, we can revalue the property, however there will be a fee for doing this.

-Other changes that can affect their variable interest rate
+Other changes that can affect the variable interest rate